Chapter 16.

 The concept of moral ambition offers a powerful framework for understanding the enduring motivations behind civil society engagement in the UK.
 It highlights the intrinsic reward and societal benefit that arise when individuals direct their talents and ambitions toward addressing the complex challenges of our time.
 From historical struggles for social justice to contemporary digitally enabled activism, moral ambition has been a vital driving force behind the collective action that has shaped the nation.

-As Britain navigates the complexities of the 21st century, fostering and channelling this inherent moral ambition will be crucial for building a more just, equitable, and sustainable future through the continued work of its civil society.
+As Britain navigates the complexities of the 21st century, fostering and channelling this inherent moral ambition will be crucial for building a more just, equitable and sustainable future through the continued work of its civil society.

 To touch any part of a spider’s web is, to some extent, to affect the whole.
-The various manifestations of power are not distinct; they are deeply interconnected, influencing and reinforcing one another in a dynamic, living system.
+The various manifestations of power are not distinct.
+They are deeply interconnected, influencing and reinforcing one another in a dynamic, living system.
 This first part of the book has been an invitation to see the world not as a collection of isolated forces, but as a holistic, integrated network.
 Understanding these currents of influence, recognising their origins and how they ripple through society, is the essential first step toward navigating our complex world.
 This awareness is the foundation.
 With this clearer vision, you are now equipped to move beyond passive observation and proactively embrace power, a journey we will embark upon next in Human Agency, the second part of Grasp the Nettle.

 Grasp the Nettle part 2 – Human Agency: Embracing Power